JamMack/jammack.github.io/_pages/about.md

 Welcome to my website!

 I am a final-year computer science PhD researcher at the [University of Bath's Accountable, Responsible and Transparent AI Centre for Doctoral Training](https://cdt-art-ai.ac.uk/).
-My research focuses on value alignment in AI: ensuring AI systems make decisions that support human values.
-I develop neurosymbolic methods that combine computational and psychological approaches to extract, model, and audit value constructs in both human and AI decision-making.
+My research develops practical methods for value alignment in AI—ensuring AI systems make decisions that support human values in real-world deployment contexts.

-I hold a master's in applied mathematics from the University of Bath and have five years of experience in finance and defence, bringing practical perspective to AI safety research.
+I take a neurosymbolic approach that bridges computational methods (argumentation frameworks and large language models) with psychological theory, enabling auditable AI systems that can extract values from policy documents and model human decision-making processes.
+My work has been published in the Journal of Artificial Intelligence Research, with additional papers presented at workshops and conferences including the Value Engineering in AI workshop at ECAI.

+Beyond technical research, I actively engage with AI policy and governance.
+I have contributed to United Nations consultations on AI governance, collaborate internationally with researchers at Umeå University, and organized a workshop on peer review in the age of large language models.
+Before my PhD, I spent five years in finance and defence, giving me practical insight into deploying AI systems in high-stakes, regulated environments.